Ideal for Recipe Flavoring

 Are you ready to get started dehydrating citrus?
 I bet they're probably not on the top of your dehydrating 'to do' list!
 Grab your cutting board and a really sharp knife.

 I love this knife that Trisha Yearwood came out with.
 It hasn't got the orange grip (which is good, IMHO), because mine started oozing, ugh, so I got Trisha's knife to replace it (see below).
 Glad I did!

 * As an Amazon Associate, I earn a small commission from qualifying purchases.
 The price you pay doesn't increase.

-Dehydrating citrus is easy!
-They are probably one of the easiest fruits to dehydrate, but sadly not one of the most edible slices of fruit when dried, in my humble opinion!
+Citrus are probably one of the easiest fruits to dehydrate.
+Sadly, not one of the most edible slices of fruit when dried, in my humble opinion!